lsst/rubin_sim/README.md

 rs_download_data
 ```

-Optional dowload all the pre-computed sky data:
+Optional dowload all the (100 Gb) pre-computed sky data.
+Only needed if you are planning to run full 10 year scheduler simulations.
+Not needed for MAF, etc.:
 ```
-XXX--todo, waiting for NCSA to open up rsync port
+rs_download_sky
 ```

 ## mix and match data files